melo0115/VM_LightSail/README.md

 Step 1: Create an Amazon Lightsail account

+  Navigate to AWS website and create a free account.

-Step 2: Create a Windows Server 2019 instance in Amazon Lightsail
+Step 2: Create a Windows Server 2019 instance in Amazon Lightsail Once your account is created
+  Log into your account
+  Search for LightSail service within AWS search feature In AWS LightSail "Click" "Create Instance"

 Step 3: Config the instance